-3 extra large baking potatoes, about a pound each
+- 4 large baking potatoes about a pound each

-Place the stuffed hasselback potatoes onto the grill to melt the cheese.
+- Place the stuffed hasselback potatoes into the barbecue or camp oven to melt the cheese.
 This will take about 15 minutes.

-Serve hot topped with green onions and sour cream.
+- Serve hot topped with sour cream and green onions.